Hofstra Law Faculty

 Bio

-Prior to joining the Hofstra Law School community, Professor Folami served as an Assistant Professor of Legal Writing at St. John's School of Law.
+Prior to joining the Hofstra Law community, Professor Folami served as an assistant professor of legal writing at St. John's School of Law.
 While there, she wrote on issues exploring media consolidation in broadcast radio and its effect on American youth and testified before the Federal Communications Commission regarding her findings.
 Professor Folami's scholarly interests include the intersection of communications law and media policy and the regulation of speech and cultural expression, particularly hip hop culture, on broadcast radio.
-She teaches Communications Law, Property, Wills, Trusts and Estates, as well as the Property Law course in the Law School's online master's in American law and legal studies programs.
+She has taught and teaches in the area of the First Amendment, Telecommunications Law, Property, Wills, Trusts and Estates, Estate Administration, Critical Legal Theory, including Critical Race Theory, Feminist Legal Theory and Queer Theory, and Lawyer Leadership.
+She has also taught a course on Bioethics in the Law in the Law School's online Master of Laws in Health and Policy program.

 Curriculum Vitae